Zeioth/django-email-blacklist/README.rst

 Credits
 --------
-This is a fork from DisposableEmailChecker by aaronbassett, mantained by Zeioth.
+This is a fork from DisposableEmailChecker by aaronbassett, maintained by Zeioth.